VDung632/APT29-CozyBear-Demo/README.md

 # APT29-CozyBear-Demo
+This is a demo for a uni project to show how Adversary can use external service to evade detection

-A small recreation and demo from https://github.com/S3N4T0R-0X0/APT29-Adversary-Simulation
+This demo is a recreation from https://github.com/S3N4T0R-0X0/APT29-Adversary-Simulation